pushkarjajoria/Tresillo/README.md

 ## Data Links
 There is no single source for the corpus, so we have created it from a bigger dataset like the [Lakh Midi Dataset](https://colinraffel.com/projects/lmd/ "The Lakh MIDI Dataset v0.1") by filtering over the metadata based on fuzzy searches from a list of songs.
 This list of songs is available on Billboard archives, or from [independent sources](https://data.world/kcmillersean/billboard-hot-100-1958-2017 "Billboard Hot weekly charts - Data.world") which have scraped the data from their websites.
-Another dataset to consider is [MidiDB](https://www.mididb.com/genres/).
+Another dataset we have used is [MidiDB](https://www.mididb.com/genres/).